mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > As soon as there is affirmation and denial, you lose your mind in confusion.

-Always there is affirmation, denial.
-“Darkness and light are the source of existence and the branches of existence”: so we chant every morning in the *Sandokai*, “The Merging of Difference and Unity.”
+Always there is affirmation and denial.
+Darkness and light.
+The source of existence and the branches of existence.

+So we chant every morning in the *Sandokai*, “The Merging of Difference and Unity.”
 We always say that “right in light there is darkness, but don’t confound it as darkness.
 Right in darkness there is light, but don’t see it as light.”

 *Darkness* is the implication of the real reality. *Light* is the phenomenal world, when the darkness or real reality operates.
 When the real reality operates, it manifest itself as phenomena, which is called *light*.

 So, the microphone, floor, everybody, all of you, are beings which are existing very clearly. *Clearly* means you are buddha-nature.
-It’s very clear.
-You are not the *you* seen from certain ideas or scientific opinions, in terms of biology, in terms of science, physics, etc. You are *buddha-nature*, greatness of existence.
-That is clear, very clear.
-That’s why we say *light*.
+It’s *very* clear.
+You are not the *you* seen from certain ideas or scientific opinions – in terms of biology, in terms of science, physics, etc. You are *buddha-nature*, greatness of existence.
+That is clear, very clear; that’s why we say *light*.
 Phenomena is nothing but the functioning of the truth, real reality.
 That is called *light*; phenomena.

 So that’s why [it says] “right in light there is darkness, but don’t confound it as darkness.”
 If you see the darkness, you are stuck there.

 *[Tape change.]*

 ... pitfall of enlightenment.
-So, that’s why here it says, “don’t see it as light.”
+So, that’s why here it says [...] don’t see it as darkness.

-Don’t see it as darkness.
-Right in darkness there is light, but don’t see it as light.
+“Right in darkness there is light, but don’t see it as light.”
 Because light and darkness, truth and phenomena, are working together.
 We cannot separate [them].
-Mountain and you [are] working together, otherwise you cannot climb the mountain, you cannot feel a lightness of the mountain’s life.
+Mountain and you [are] working together – otherwise you cannot climb the mountain, you cannot feel a lightness of the mountain’s life.
 You cannot.
 You and mountains are really working together; that’s why you really love the mountains.

 That’s why next it says, “Light and dark are relative to one another, like forward and backward steps.”
 Just like the forward and backward steps you experience every day.
 But something more than back and forward steps.
 It’s working at super-speed.

 So, the same applies to affirmation and denial, and truth and phenomena.
 So, “as soon as there is affirmation and denial,” if you see even slightly a perception of the affirmation you attach to, “you lose your mind in confusion,” because immediately you see denial.

-If you say, “I am happy,” you can see immediately the shadow of unhappiness.
-That’s why very naturally you are confused, because you don’t understand what happiness is.
+If you say, “I am happy,” you can see immediately [it’s] shadow, unhappiness.
+That’s why very naturally you are confused – because you don’t understand what happiness is.
 So you lose your mind in confusion.

+#### 35:01

 > If you don’t fall into grades and stages, then there is no seeking.

 But nevertheless, you cannot ignore the definition of you as you, the definition of mountains as mountains.
 So, mountains are mountains, you are you.
-There are stages, and grade, and career.
-You can experience step by step.
+There are stages, and grade, and career, you can experience step by step.

-“If you don’t fall into grades and stages, then there is no seeking.”
-There is no development, usually.
+“If you don’t fall into grades and stages, then there is no seeking” – there is no *development*, usually.
 There is no sense of progress.

-As long as we exist in the dualistic world, you cannot ignore a sense of progress.
+As long as we exist in the dualistic world, we cannot ignore a sense of progress.
 Stages.
 Grades.
 Races.
 Many kinds of discrimination.
-Real *[unintelligible]*.
-Not-peace or peace.
+[Relativities.]
+Not-peace, or peace.
 Liberty or non-liberty.

 So, “if you don’t fall into grades and stages, then there is no seeking.”
 If you don’t accept this discrimination, you are also at a loss what to do.

-So, the final beautiful ideal image of human life is living in the realm of no government, and no regulations, and no sectarianism, no races, exactly, you know?
-And then there is a really peaceful, wonderful Buddha’s world.
+So, the final beautiful ideal image of human life is living in the realm of no government, and no regulations, and no sectarianism, no races – exactly, you know?
+And then that is a really peaceful, wonderful Buddha’s world.

 But I don’t mean that you should ignore the world of regulations, and constitutions, and government, and moralities, and religious life, et cetera.
-I tell you very often, ethics and government and regulations must be accepted by all sentient beings, because without this we cannot live in order.
-But a point is, we have to digest through and through the constitutions, ethics, and government, in your life, until its form or traits appears in your life, in other words ethics, regulations, constitutions are completely alive in your life.
+I tell you very often: ethics and government and regulations must be accepted by all sentient beings, because without this we cannot live in order.

+But a point is, we have to digest through and through the constitutions, ethics, and government, in your life, until its form or trace appears in your life – in other words ethics, regulations, constitutions are completely alive in your life.

 If you want to know the American constitution, you should know yourself.
 So, your life is the constitution.
 But your life is always working very smoothly, without being stuck in the idea of the constitution, because your whole life is the constitution.

-So at that time, it is called no government, no constitution.
-And then, that is called *morality*, because people can live in peace and harmony without government.
+So at that time, it is called *no government*, *no constitution*.
+And then, that is called *morality*, because people can live in peace and harmony, without government.
 How do they live?
 According to morality, they can live.

-So if you live, that’s why you should accept morality.
-If you are stuck in morality, morality becomes a big burden for you, but on the other hand, you cannot ignore it.
-The important point is, morality must be digested in your life perfectly, completely, through and through, until it doesn’t appear in your life, so morality *is* your life.
-So at that time, morality is no trace of morality.
-“No trace of morality” is called spiritual life, religion, so-called religion.
+That’s why if you live, you should accept morality.
+But if you are stuck in morality, morality becomes a big burden for you.
+But on the other hand, you cannot ignore it.
+So the important point is that morality must be digested in your life perfectly, completely, through and through, until it doesn’t appear in your life.
+So morality *is* your life.
+At that time, morality is no trace of morality.
+“No trace of morality” is called *spiritual life*, so-called *religion*.
 So, if you have a spiritual life, no morality; it’s not necessary to have morality, because morality is included in spiritual life.

 And next, still you should accept spiritual life, but still spiritual life becomes a big burden.
-So, spiritual life must be digested through and through in your life, until it doesn’t appear in your surface, without leaving any trace.
+So, spiritual life must be digested through and through in your life, until it doesn’t appear [on the surface], without leaving any trace.
 And then, spiritual life doesn’t leave its own trace.
 At that time, it is called peace, harmony.

-So, when the spiritual life is completely digested in your life, perfect peace.
+So, when the spiritual life is completely digested in your life: perfect peace.
 That is called liberty, freedom.

 [From this point,] freedom doesn’t ignore spiritual life, morality, ethics, government, etc. Because in this discrimination, you have to find the liberty.
 How?
-Digest the morality in the constitutions, and ethics, and in your everyday life, through and through.
-Because morality and you are always working, just like a forward and backward steps.
+Digest the morality and the constitutions and ethics in your everyday life, through and through.

+Because morality and you are always working, just like forward and backward steps.
 You cannot ignore [it].
 Like a mountain and you.
-Until mountain’s life becomes one with you, you should digest mountain’s life.
-And then, your life is mountains.
+Until mountain’s life becomes one with you, you should digest the mountain’s life.
+And then, your life is the mountain.

 So, that’s why here it says, “As soon as there is affirmation and denial, you lose your mind in confusion.
 If you don’t go into grades and stages, then there is no seeking.”